Hit and Run Bicycle fatality on Apple Acres Road

 A short time later Okanogan County located the second suspect, Jose A. Lara Mendez, a 25 year old male also from Okanogan County, Washington.
 Mendez was also interviewed by Chelan County Sheriff’s Deputies and he too was booked in jail for Robbery and taking a motor vehicle without permission.

 During the investigation Deputies learned the victim made previous arrangements to meet with Hernandez in Chelan for a date.
 After two met, the victim got into Hernandez’s vehicle and they drove to BeeBee Springs rest area.
 While there Hernandez activated the trunk release of her vehicle where Mendez was hiding.
 Mendez got out of the trunk with the rifle and confronted the victim.
 The victim was struck in the face with the rifle and then robbed.
 Both suspects then fled the area toward Okanogan County.

 Chelan County Sheriff’s Detectives are still actively working the incident and executing a search warrant to locate the suspected rifle used in the crime.
 At this point in the investigation we believe all suspects are in custody.

 I-405 tolling and ferry rider survey results highlight Transportation Commission’s meeting, July 19, 20

 - Written by Reema Griffith, WSTC executive director

-WSDOT Acting Secretary Roger Millar will talk about the renewed emphasis on highway worker safety and using social media to remind and educate drivers to slow down in work zones.
+WSDOT Acting Secretary Roger Millar also will talk about the department’s new emphasis on highway worker safety and the importance of using social media, humor and personal stories as ways to educate drivers to slow down in construction work zones.

 For more information about the commission and a complete meeting agenda, visit: www.wstc.wa.gov/

-Manson Parks Regular Board Meeting 5-12-16
+Manson Parks Regular Board Meeting 7-14-16

 - Written by Wai Peterson